bertz21/tweety/README.md

 * Creating the User Factory and Tweet Factory
 * Building the Twitter website Clone Interface with the Tailwind and Laravel UI Authentication
 * Learning the Laravel File Storage
+* Learning PHP Trait by creating followable trait and likeable trait